 For current exhibitions and screenings, see below or check our What's On page.

 Commissioned for the Jerwood/Film and Video Umbrella Awards: What Will They See of Me?.
-A collaboration between Jerwood Charitable Foundation and FVU.
+A collaboration between Jerwood Arts and FVU.
 In association with CCA: Centre for Contemporary Arts, Glasgow and by University of East London, School of Arts and Digital Industries.
 FVU is supported by Arts Council England.